Introduction to Mobile IP

 4. Care-of Address

-- When you take your mobile device outside out of its home network (MyHN) & you enter a new network zone, then your device is assigned a CoA i.e. care-of address which tells your home network your current location and that you belong to the family “MyHN”.
+- When you take your mobile device outside out of its home network (MyHN) & enter a new network zone, your device is assigned a CoA, i.e. care-of address, which tells your home network your current location and that you belong to the family “MyHN”.

 - It is usually the IP of the foreign agent.